juanpablo-perez/cuenca-flow-optimizer/README.md

 # Cuenca Adaptive TLS

-**Adaptive Traffic-Light Control to Optimize Urban Traffic Flow:
+**Adaptive Traffic-Light Control to Optimise Urban Traffic Flow
 A Case Study in the City of Cuenca, Ecuador**

 ---